clairek09/MIC/Modules/M05-load-balancing-https-traffic-azure/includes/3-configure-azure-application-gateway.md

 ## Multiple Choice

 You are configuring Azure Application Gateway for your organization and you want to ensure that users don't experience performance degradation during peak times.
-Which setting should you configure? (x) Autoscaling \{\{Correct, With autoscaling enabled, the Application Gateway scales up or down based on application traffic requirements.\}\} ( ) Manual scaling \{\{Incorrect, With Manual scaling enabled, the gateway won't autoscale.
-If there is more traffic than the Application Gateway can handle, it could result in traffic loss.\}\} ( ) Health probes \{\{Incorrect, Health probes monitor the health of all resources in the back-end pool and automatically removes any resource considered unhealthy from the pool.\}\}
+Which setting should you configure?
+(x) Autoscaling {{Correct, With autoscaling enabled, the Application Gateway scales up or down based on application traffic requirements.}}
+( ) Manual scaling {{Incorrect, With Manual scaling enabled, the gateway won't autoscale.
+If there is more traffic than the Application Gateway can handle, it could result in traffic loss.}}
+( ) Health probes {{Incorrect, Health probes monitor the health of all resources in the back-end pool and automatically removes any resource considered unhealthy from the pool.}}

 ## Multiple Choice

-What is a listener? (x) A listener is an entity that checks for incoming connection requests. \{\{Correct, A listener is a logical entity that checks for incoming connection requests by using the port, protocol, host, and IP address.\}\} ( ) A listener is an entity that routes traffic based on basic or path-based rules. \{\{Incorrect, A routing rule is an entity that routes traffic based on basic or path-based rules.\}\} ( ) A listener is a collection of servers that respond to requests. \{\{Incorrect, A backend pool\}\}
+What is a listener?
+(x) A listener is an entity that checks for incoming connection requests. {{Correct, A listener is a logical entity that checks for incoming connection requests by using the port, protocol, host, and IP address.}}
+( ) A listener is an entity that routes traffic based on basic or path-based rules. {{Incorrect, A routing rule is an entity that routes traffic based on basic or path-based rules.}}
+( ) A listener is a collection of servers that respond to requests. {{Incorrect, A backend pool}}